 - If you possess 150 kilograms or more you face life in prison.

-If you are charged with armed drug trafficking you face a 10 year minimum mandatory sentence in addition to the minimum mandatory sentence for the amount.
+If you are charged with armed drug trafficking you face a 10-year minimum mandatory sentence in addition to the minimum mandatory sentence for the amount.

-Drug trafficking is considered a first degree felony, and depending on the amount and quantity of drugs in your possession, mandatory sentences can be up to life in state prison.
+Drug trafficking is considered a first-degree felony, and depending on the amount and quantity of drugs in your possession, mandatory sentences can be up to life in state prison.

 A MIAMI-DADE DRUG CRIME LAWYER YOU CAN COUNT ON

 If you want to effectively beat the drug charges against you or avoid the minimum mandatory prison sentences, then it is imperative that you contact an experienced and veteran Miami drug crime lawyer immediately after your arrest.
 Perhaps the police violated your rights or performed an illegal search?
-Miami drug crime attorney, Chad Piotrowski, will investigate all angles of your drug crime case in order to build a solid and formidable defense designed to get your charges reduced or suspended all together.
+Miami drug crime attorney, Chad Piotrowski, will investigate all angles of your drug crime case in order to build a solid and formidable defense designed to get your charges reduced or suspended altogether.
 As a former prosecutor, Miami drug crime lawyer Chad Piotrowski, worked closely with undercover officers, crime suppression units, DEA, Special Response Team (“SRT” or SWAT), and officers assigned to the narcotics unit that dealt primarily with high level drug traffickers.
 As a result, he understands the complexities surrounding drug crimes.